Richard Hill's Commonplace Book: History

 Richard Hill, originally a Hitchin man, became first a servant of a certain London alderman called Wynger, then eventually a London merchant trading with the Low Countries.
 Internal evidence shows that he compiled his commonplace book between the years 1503 and 1536.
 Ownership inscriptions in different parts of the manuscript indicate that after Hill's death it became the property first of his eldest son, John Hill, and later in the 16th century of one John Stokes.
 A series of jottings dated 1731 shows it to be in the possession of some person of agricultural interests.
 It is not known when the commonplace book passed to the library of Balliol College, Oxford, but in 1855 it was recorded that it had recently been found there, "where it had been accidentally concealed, behind a book-case, during a great number of years".
 The historian J. A. Froude drew attention to it in an essay published in Fraser's Magazine in 1858.
 An edition was planned by the Camden Society at this time, but never reached publication; the standard editions, by Ewald Flügel and Roman Dyboski, did not appear until 1903 and 1908 respectively.

+In 1993 Balliol College commissioned Peter Maxwell Davies to compose a choral setting of parts of the Commonplace Book to commemorate the centenary of the death of Benjamin Jowett.
+Corpus Christi, with Cat and Mouse was first performed by the Balliol College Chapel Choir under the direction of Mark Dawes in November 1993.